zwang695/alexa-skills-list/skills/B01DNZK616/README.md

 * *Alexa, ask board review questions.*

-* *Explanation*

-* *Next*

-Quiz yourself and prepare for the Family Practice Board Exam!
-This app uses the questions you have available from the American Board of Family Medicine (ABMF) 2015 In-Service Training Exam (ITE).
+Quiz yourself and prepare for the Family Medicine Board Exam!
+This app uses the questions from the American Board of Family Medicine (ABFM) 2015 In-Service Training Exam (ITE).
 It will quiz you on random questions, keep track of your score, and explain the answers to the questions you don't understand.

 ***